python/devguide/triaging.rst

 Title
 '''''
-Should be properly descriptive about what the issue is about.
+Should be properly descriptive of what the issue is about.
 Occasionally people file an issue that either has too generic of a title or end up thinking they filed about X but in fact it turns out to be about Y and thus the title is now wrong.